TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/packet-broker-agent.md

 aliases: [/components/packet-broker-agent]
 ---

-The Packet Broker Agent connects Packet Broker for exchanging traffic with other networks.
+Packet Broker Agent connects {{% tts %}} with Packet Broker for exchanging traffic with other networks.

 <!--more-->